MhamadJarrar/Website-Optimization-/README.md

 - Moving to work pizza.html (views file)
 	* apply the technics i've learnd on the project.
 	* add some code to the project.

+### Instructions
+ to view the website download all the files locally and open index.html in your browser, and to view the pizza open views/pizza.html file in your browser

 ### RESOURCES
 * (https://developers.google.com/speed/pagespeed/insights/)